Road Safety Audits

 Stage 1 - Completion of the Preliminary Design

 This may be the last opportunity to establish land requirements.
 It is therefore essential to consider road safety issues which may have a bearing on land take.
-Any recommendations that our team make within Stage 1 should allow the Design Team to make significant changes to the scheme, should they be required.
+Any recommendations that our road safety team makes within Stage 1 should allow the design team to make significant changes to the scheme, should they be required.

 Stage 2 - Completion of Detailed Design

-At this stage the Audit is concerned with the more detailed aspects of the project.
-The Audit Team will consider the layout of junctions, vertical alignment, drainage, position of signs, carriageway markings, lighting provision and other such issues.
-Usually the scheme is fixed at this stage, however if this was assessed at Stage 1 then the issues raised during the Stage 2 Road Safety Audit are not likely to be fundamental.
-For smaller schemes it is often possible to combine Stage 1 and Stage 2 Audits.
+At this stage the road safety audit is concerned with the more detailed aspects of the project.
+The audit team will consider the layout of junctions, vertical alignment, drainage, position of signs, carriageway markings, lighting provision and other such issues.
+Usually the scheme is fixed at this stage, however if this was assessed at Stage 1 then the issues raised during the Stage 2 road safety audit are not likely to be fundamental.
+For smaller schemes it is often possible to combine Stage 1 and Stage 2 audits.
 It is important to note, however, that Highways England are reluctant to accept a combined Stage 1/2 following the publication of guidance in GG119.

 Stage 3 - Completion of Construction

-The Audit should be undertaken when the works are substantially complete and preferably before the works are opened to road users.
-Our Auditors will examine the works from all users’ viewpoints and will drive/walk/cycle through the scheme as appropriate.
-Stage 3 Audits are frequently undertaken in the form of joint site inspections with representatives from the local Highway Authority and Police.
+The road safety audit should be undertaken when the works are substantially complete and preferably before the works are opened to road users.
+Our transport safety auditors will examine the works from all users’ viewpoints and will drive/walk/cycle through the scheme as appropriate.
+Stage 3 audits are frequently undertaken in the form of joint site inspections with representatives from the local Highway Authority and Police.
 This ensures a smooth transition of the works to public ownership if required.
-Stage 3 Audits usually Include daytime and night time inspections.
+Stage 3 road safety audits usually include daytime and night time highway safety inspections.